Program overview

 • Diesel Mechanic: Specializes in the repair and maintenance of diesel engines in trucks and heavy equipment.

-• Truck and Coach Apprentice: Works under the supervision of experienced mechanics to learn the trade and gain practical experience.
+• Truck and Coach Apprentice: Works under the supervision of experienced mechanics to learn the trade and gain practical skills.

 • Parts and Service Counter Personnel: Assists customers in selecting parts and provides service information for heavy equipment.